ikozyris/yocto/README.md

 # txt-editor
 A simple text editor on C as a command-line tool.
-Run the code on compilers like Gcc.
+Run the code with: gcc -o Text-editor.c and then: for linux: ./Text-editor.c.
 Still under development.